 However, you should never feel pressured to come out.
 You might not feel that the time is right or you may still be trying to make sense of who you are.
 You might decide to never come out at all and it’s entirely up to you – just because society wants to label people doesn’t mean you have to.

-All LGBTI+ identities are protected from discrimination.
+All LGBTQI+ identities are protected from discrimination.
 It is illegal today in Scotland to be insulted or attacked because of your sexuality.
 You can find out more about reporting hate crime here.

-Our team at SX are here if you want to speak to someone about your sexuality, and we can offer peer support if you are thinking of coming out.
+Our team at SX are here if you want to speak to someone about your sexuality or gender identity, and we can offer peer support if you are thinking of coming out.
 Just get in touch